johannes-codes/komoot-assignment/README.md

 # #2 Project Setup and inital design
 The project and app should not provide many options when it comes to the device it can run on and the orientations, which is why I disabled them from the beginning.
 For the first draft of the design, I chose a simple ScrollView to hold static images.

+# #3 Introduce Location Manager
+The location manager holds the reference to the CLLocationManager and handles the beginning and end of tracking, as well as location access and state.
+The next step will be to calculate the distance between the updated locations and to send an event to the delegate once the threshold of 100 meters is passed.